 Carbon Monoxide Poisoning.

-The problem with carbon monoxide poisoning is that its symptoms can appear immediately, 15 minutes later, or even days later.
-This makes it difficult for people to connect their symptoms with exposure to carbon monoxide from a passing vehicle, especially if it's an older car or the weather is calm.
+One of the challenges with carbon monoxide poisoning is its unpredictability - its symptoms can appear immediately, after a quarter of an hour, or even days later.
+This makes it tough for individuals to associate their symptoms with exposure to this toxic gas from nearby cars, especially aged ones or during still weather.

 Read More